tezos/tezos/docs/whitedoc/validation.rst

 The validator is written as a collection of workers: local event loops communicating with each other via message passing.
-Workers are spawned and killed dynamically, according to connected peers, incoming blocks to validate, and active (test)nets.
+Workers are spawned and killed dynamically, according to connected peers, incoming blocks to validate, and active (test)chains.

-A *net validator* worker is launched by the validator for each *net* that it considers alive.
-A *net* is how we call subset of block chains that go through a given root block.
-This should not be mixed up with the *net* in *peer-to-peer network*.
-Each net validator is responsible for handling blocks that belong to this net, and select the best head for this net.
-A main net validator is spawned for the main chain that starts at the genesis, a second one when there is an active test chain.
-Forking a net is decided from within the economic protocol.
-In version Alpha, this is only used to try new protocols before self amending the main net.
+A *chain validator* worker is launched by the validator for each *chain* that it considers alive.
+Each chain validator is responsible for handling blocks that belong to this chain, and select the best head for this chain.
+A main chain validator is spawned for the main chain that starts at the genesis, a second one when there is an active test chain.
+Forking a chain is decided from within the economic protocol.
+In version Alpha, this is only used to try new protocols before self amending the main chain.

-The net validator spawns one *peer validator* worker per connected peer.
+The chain validator spawns one *peer validator* worker per connected peer.
 This set updated, grown or shrinked on the fly, according to the connections and deconnection signals from the peer-to-peer component.
 Each peer validator will treat new head proposals from the associated